Yemeni Navy

-The Yemeni Navy and Coastal Defence Forces is the maritime component of the armed forces of Yemen.

-Yemen's navy was created in 1990 when North and South Yemen united.
+The Yemeni Navy, officially the Yemeni Navy and Coastal Defence Forces, is the maritime component of the Yemeni Armed Forces.
+The navy was created in 1990 when North and South Yemen united.

-Yemen early on had problems with trying to keep drugs from entering Yemen by sea.
-In 2006, Yemen purchased 10 Bay-class patrol boats which were very effective at stopping smugglers from entering Yemen.
+The Yemeni Navy was initially a very small and virtually non-existent force, as it lacked a sufficient naval fleet and struggled to enforce the smuggling of drugs that entered Yemen by sea.
+In 2006, however, Yemen purchased 10 Bay-class patrol boats which became very effective at stopping drug trafficking to Yemen.

-The Bay patrol craft currently under construction are, however, for the Yemeni Coast Guard, not the Yemeni Navy.
-Likewise, the 10 Austal Patrol Craft belong to the Coast Guard, not the Navy.

-In the Hanish Islands Crisis, Yemen prepared its navy for an assault on the Hanish Islands and on Eritrea.
-Eritrea accidentally destroyed a Russian ship, thinking it was a Yemeni ship.
-The invasion, however, never happened since Eritrea made agreements with Yemen.
+The navy's Bay-class patrol boat fleet are currently being operated by the Yemeni Coast Guard.

 History

 1990 merger

 In 1990, on the Yemeni unification, the Navy of South Yemen was merged into the Navy of North Yemen.
 Of the 11,000 sailors/seamen and 2,700 officers in the PDRY Navy, half were forced into compulsory retirement.
-The South Yemeni Navy also consisted of 5 Osa class missile boats, 8 T43-class minesweepers and 1 Ropucha-class landing ship, all of which were transferred to the Yemeni Navy.
+The South Yemeni Navy also consisted of 5 Osa-class missile boats, 8 T43-class minesweepers and 1 Ropucha-class landing ship, all of which were transferred to the Yemeni Navy.

-Yemen early on had problems with trying to keep drugs from entering Yemen by sea.
-In 2006, Yemen purchased 10 Bay-class patrol boats which were very effective at stopping smugglers from entering Yemen.
-The Bay patrol craft currently under construction are, however, for the Yemeni Coast Guard, not the Yemeni Navy.
-Likewise, the 10 Austal Patrol Craft belong to the Coast Guard, not the Navy.
-The navy's major bases are located in Aden and Al Hudaydah.
-There are also bases on Socotra, Al Mukalla and Perim island, which maintain naval support equipment.
-There is also a naval fortress under construction in Al Hudaydah.
+The navy's major bases are located in Aden and Hodeidah.
+There are also bases on Socotra, Mukalla and Perim island, which maintain naval support equipment.
+There is also a naval fortress under construction in Hodeidah.

+Hanish Islands conflict

-In the Hanish Islands Crisis, Yemen prepared its navy for an assault on the Hanish Islands and on Eritrea.
+During the Hanish Islands conflict, Yemen prepared its navy for an assault on the Hanish Islands and on Eritrea.
 Eritrea accidentally destroyed a Russian ship, thinking it was a Yemeni ship.
 The invasion, however, never happened since Eritrea made agreements with Yemen which involved Eritrea taking over the islands.
 Yemen, however, later took over Zuqar Island, which created further tensions with the Eritrean government but did not lead to another war.